Watch the video below - Jim plays 'Woman called Mary' in the key of E by Lightnin' Hopkins

 Chords For Blues Guitar - What Are Blues Guitar chords?

-Blues guitar chords can be any major chords used to play blues in any key, but some, like E and A, sound more bluesy than others.
+Blues guitar chords can be any major chords used to play blues in any key, but some, like blues in E chords and A, sound more bluesy than others.
 The chord shape and guitar tuning plays a big part too.
 For the purist, most blues chords add 7ths, but 9ths and 13ths can be used as well.

 On with the show, as they say ...
 It's a long page, so please review the content - I start from the very basics, so if you already know these, then use that menu to navigate to the section that interests you, if you are at a more advanced level.